 In the final week of 2010, the photography world lost something very important … Kodachrome.
-To many, this seems like a minor loss, many of us only shoot digital, while many of us still using film have moved on to more modern and readily available film stocks.
-Kodachrome was a pain to shoot of late, it was rather pricey to purchase and develop.
+To many, this seems like a minor loss.
+Many of us only shoot digital, while many of us still using film have moved on to more modern and readily available film stocks.
+It was a pain to shoot of late, it was rather pricey to purchase and develop.
 Furthermore, it had to be sent off for its special K-14 processing.

 K-14 processing was once readily available.
 Small labs could never do it, but Kodak had a worldwide network of development facilities, where film could be sent off to and you would get your slides back in a week or two.
 As the years passed, Kodachrome sales declined due to modern slide and negative film that could be processed locally within a day.

-When digital photography went mainstream, it was the death knell to Kodachrome, even devout Kodachrome enthusiasts migrated from the venerable film to their DSLRs, providing the photographer a level of control that would have been unimaginable with good old Kodachrome.
+When digital photography went mainstream, it was the death knell to Kodachrome, even devout enthusiasts migrated from the venerable film to their DSLRs, providing the photographer a level of control previously unimaginable.

 Kodachrome was a victim of advancement, and as the years pass I expect to see the same fate for many of my favorite film stocks.
 Kodak was making very little on film and chemical sales.
 They folded all of the Kodak K-14 processing facilities, leaving only one Kodachrome processor available in the entire world, Dwayne’s Photo in Parsons, Kansas.